shaynewx/Word-Ladder/README.md

 ## Overview

-This library provides a back-end for generating word ladders—a sequence of words connecting two given words by changing one letter at a time, with each intermediate word being valid.
+This library provides a back-end for generating word ladders —— a sequence of words connecting two given words by changing one letter at a time, with each intermediate word being valid.
 The shortest path from the start word to the destination word is guaranteed using the breadth-first search algorithm.

 ### What is a Word Ladder?